sgolebiewski-intel/openvino-docs/pages/documentation/getting-performance-numbers.rst

 Using benchmark_app to Measure Reference Performance Numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get performance numbers, use the dedicated :ref:`OpenVINO Benchmark app <doxid-openvino_inference_engine_samples_benchmark_app__r_e_a_d_m_e>` sample, which is the most-recommended solution to produce performance reference.
+To get performance numbers, use the dedicated :ref:`OpenVINO Benchmark app <get_started__samples_cpp_benchmark>` sample, which is the most-recommended solution to produce performance reference.
 It includes a lot of device-specific knobs, but the primary usage is as simple as in the following command to measure the performance of the model on GPU:

 .. ref-code-block:: cpp